Sheriff Hutton Parish Church

 Roy Thompson, Churchwarden and former member of the Church Buildings Council (Archbishops' Council), is available to welcome interested groups and especially school visits.

-WATCH OUT FOR NEWS ON OUR RICHARD III WEEKEND IN OCTOBER 3-5th 2014- contact us if you need advance information
+WATCH OUT FOR NEWS ON OUR RICHARD III FLOWER FESTIVAL WEEKEND on OCTOBER 3-5th 2014- will include music and talks - "Killed the Boar; shaved his head - the Killing of King Richard III" by Bob Woosnam-Savage of the Royal Armories and medieval worship - contact us if you need advance information.

 We are privileged to worship and be responsible for the upkeep of oone of the top 1000 parish churches in England, and listed Grade 1 by English Heritage.

 The recent news of King Richard III's burial finds in Leicester has brought many visitors to Sheriff Hutton Church to view the tomb of Edward of Middleham, Prince of Wales, and son of Richard and Queen Anne Neville.
 The BBC drama by Phillipa Gregory "THE WHITE QUEEN" has drawn additional visitors in recent weeks following the story of Elizabeth of York (kept by Richard III at Sheriff Hutton Castle), Richard Neville, the Kingmaker and Anne Neville, who became Queen of England having married, Richard Duke of Gloucester before he became Richard III.

 The church has a fascinating display of the timeline of the Plantagenet monarchs and information around the Wars of the Roses.

 The Church of England parish church of Sheriff Hutton lies at the east end of the village, close to the remains of the motte-and-bailey castle built after the Conquest by Aschetel de Bulmer.
 The Norman church is built of magnesian limestone and comprises the tower, nave and part of the chancel.